eh3rrera/project-reactor-course/docs/02-working-with-mono-and-flux/nothing-happens-until-subscribe.md

 protected void hookOnSubscribe(Subscription subscription)
 ```

-All right, now you're ready to start learning more about operators.
+All right, now you're ready to start learning about operators.